MaximIntegratedMicros/cifar-10-png-loader/README.md

 (Skip any step where requirement is already met)
 1. Install Python 3.7 or 3.8.
 Python 2.x and 3.9 are incompatible.
 2. Install pip: https://pip.pypa.io/en/stable/installing/
-3. Install and create the virutal environment: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv
+3. Install the virutal environment: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv
 4. Clone the github repository: `$ git clone <link_to_repo>`
 5. Navigate to the repository: `$ cd <repo_name>`
-6. Activate the virtual environment: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#activating-a-virtual-environment
+6. Create and activate the virtual environment: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment
 7. Install the requirements for this project: `$ pip install -r requirements.txt`
 8. Open the file main.py in a code editor and change the 'serial_dev' variable if required.
 8. Store the test images in 32x32 RGB .png format in a directory.